A quick February Produce List + Recipes. Plus, When to Introduce various fruits and vegetables are included as well.

 Brussel Sprouts, Cabbage, Citrus Fruits, and Pomegranate.

 Brussel Sprouts and Cabbage can be steamed.
 They can be mixed with other vegetables to make a meal.
 Adding little garlic will enhance the flavor of the meal.
-I would only serve juice of citrus fruits and pomegranate, without any additional sugar.
-You can add the juice in the breakfast porridge.
+I would only serve juice of citrus fruits and pomegranate without any additional sugar.
+You can add the juice to the breakfast porridge.

 Kale, Passion Fruit, and Radish.